bibanon/bibanon/Home.md

 We need your help and contribution to succeed.
 Create a Github account to edit this wiki.
 Then check out the [[Current Projects]] section if you'd like to start somewhere.

 * If you just need to **drop off new stories/content**, toss it in [our thread at Vyrd.net](http://tb.vyrd.net/net/res/46.html#46), we can help put it as a wikipage.
 * The Bibliotheca Anonoma uses a [Kanban Board system](http://trello.com/bibanon), to coordinate our projects.
 It's publicly viewable (and commentable), so monitor our [progress there.](http://trello.com/bibanon)
+  * We're trying to migrate to [Libreboard](http://libreboard.com) to replace Trello.
+That way, we can modify it to work as an anonymous dropbox for effortless contribution or community collaboration.
+Stay tuned.
 * Our [Workroom](https://trello.com/b/ohziwjHI/content-to-import) contains a large stack of stories we're still reviewing.
 You can comment on it, track our progress, even help out.
-* We're trying to migrate to [Libreboard](http://libreboard.com) as an alternative to Trello.
-That way, we can modify it so anonymously toss in a story for us to check out, or even work on it collaboratively.
-Stay tuned.

 ### Introduction to Internet Culture